We are in this

 How is the Modified Wellness Program going?

-We have been exploring options for implementing a Modified Wellness Program.
+We have started implementing a Modified Wellness Program.
 The Modified Wellness Program will allow physical activity while maintaining safe social distancing, ensuring other infection control procedures remain in place, like wearing facemasks.
 We are being cautious and making sure that what we implement is safe and consistent with federal, state, and local agency guidelines.
 We are still in the process of evaluating the Modified Wellness Program and adjusting as needed.

 My loved one is experiencing depression, how is Residential Plaza assisting residents with this?